rcarrata/rcarrata.github.io/_posts/2022-03-29-ocp4-azure-ipi-private.md

 On the other hand, the installation program must also be able to resolve the DNS records that the cluster requires, because the installation program configures the Ingress Operator and API server for only internal traffic.

-We will use a [private Azure DNS](https://docs.microsoft.com/en-us/azure/dns/private-dns-overview) that solves the internal DNS records within the VNet, and not being resolved outside of this VNet, because this records have private/internal scope.
+We will use a [private Azure DNS](https://docs.microsoft.com/en-us/azure/dns/private-dns-overview) that resolves the internal DNS records within the VNet, which are not resolved outside of this VNet because these records have private/internal scope.

-One important thing that we need to know is that with the Private clusters in Azure, the OpenShift cluster itself still  requires access to internet to access the Azure APIs (and to fetch other requirements, such as container images, etc).
+One important thing that we need to know is that with private clusters in Azure, the OpenShift cluster itself still requires access to the internet to access the Azure APIs (and to fetch other requirements, such as container images, etc).

 As we mentioned before when we deploy a cluster by using an existing VNet, we must perform additional network configuration before you install the cluster.
-We need to provision the following Azure infrastructure components and the VNet where they we will be deployed:
+We need to provision the following Azure infrastructure components and the VNet where they will be deployed:

 * Master / Workers Subnets (we must provide two subnets within your VNet, one for the control plane machines and one for the compute machines)
-* Route tables (in our case by we will use the default Route table)
+* Route tables (in our case we will use the default Route table)
 * VNets (one VNet containing all the subnets)
 * Network Security Groups (explained in a bit)

-Furthermore we will deploy also a Bastion VM that will serve with double purpose, for deploy the cluster resolving all the DNS private records and reaching all the subnets and resources needed for the installation of the private OpenShift cluster, and also once the cluster is installed to reach the API and Console of the OpenShift cluster deployed within the VNet (remember that is not exposed in the internet, and have not any public endpoint).
+Furthermore, we will also deploy a Bastion VM that will serve a double purpose: to deploy the cluster by resolving all the private DNS records and reaching all the subnets and resources needed for the installation of the private OpenShift cluster, and also once the cluster is installed, to reach the API and Console of the OpenShift cluster deployed within the VNet (remember that it is not exposed to the internet, and does not have any public endpoint).

 For this we will need to deploy also: